-- The welfare of the child is the paramount consideration. - All those involved in activities (including children, coaches/volunteers and parents/carers) shouldbe provided with clear guidelines about required standards of conduct, and the organisation/club's process for responding to behaviour that is deemed unacceptable. - Children must never be subject to any treatment that is harmful, abusive, humiliating or degrading. - Some children exhibit challenging behaviour as a result of specific circumstances, e.g. a medical or psychological condition, and coaches may therefore require specific or additional guidance.
-These and any other specific needs the child may have should be discussed with parents/carersand the child in planning for the activity, to ensure that an appropriate approach is agreed and, where necessary, additional support provided e.g. from external agencies, Children's Social Care services etc. - Sport can make a significant contribution to improving the life experience and outcomes for allchildren and young people.
-Every child should be supported to participate and, only inexceptional circumstances where the safety of a child or of other children cannot be maintained, should a child be excluded from club activities.
+- The welfare of the child is the paramount consideration. - All those involved in Basketball England affiliated activity (including children, coaches/volunteers and parents/carers) should be provided with clear guidelines about required standards of conduct, and the organisation/ club's process for responding to behaviour that is deemed unacceptable.
+This should be aligned with the Basketball England code of ethics and conduct. - Children must never be subject to any treatment that is harmful, abusive, humiliating or degrading. - Some children exhibit challenging behaviour as a result of specific circumstances, e.g. a medical or psychological condition, and coaches may therefore require specific or additional guidance.
+These and any other specific needs the child may have should be discussed with parents/carers and the child in planning for the activity, to ensure that an appropriate approach is agreed and, where necessary, additional support provided e.g. from external agencies, Children's Social Care services etc. - Sport can make a significant contribution to improving the life experience and outcomes for all children and young people.
+Every child should be supported to participate and, only in exceptional circumstances where the safety of a child or of other children cannot be maintained, should a child be excluded from club activities.

-More information can be found on Managing Challenging Behaviours.
+More information can be found on Managing Challenging Behaviours here -Guidance & Templates | Basketball England